Xabaril/AspNetCore.Hashids/README.md

 ]
 ```

-Also you can use the HashidsRouteConstarint and the HashidsModelBinder to convert the hashid in the integer value again:
+Also you can use the HashidsRouteConstarint and the HashidsModelBinder to convert the hashid generated in the original integer value:

 ```csharp
 [HttpGet]